-The applicant may consider organising webinars on scientific topics to promote the activities of the network but also strengthen knowledge about arboviruses of public health relevance in scope of the EURL.
+The applicant may consider organising webinars on scientific topics to promote the activities of the network but also strengthen knowledge about emerging, rodent-borne and zoonotic viruses of public health relevance in scope of the EURL.
 While ECDC should be kept informed of all such plans, the EURL will be expected to organise and execute such webinars independently.

-Organisation of additional2 meetings on topics under EURL remit
+Organisation of additional meetings on topics under EURL remit